What To Do in Bilbao, Spain: 8 Fun Things for Your Itinerary

 The iron bridge is 160 metres long, 45 metres high and transports people and cars across the river in the Biscay province.

 It’s a pretty cool experience to travel on the bridge; you drive your car into a suspended gondola and in just under two minutes it arrives at the other side of the river.
 The gondola has the capacity for six cars and plenty of people and runs every 30 minutes.
-The best part is that it is a cheap activity.
-For only €1,60 per car and €0,40 per person you can ride on a UNESCO World site.

 If you don’t have a car yourself, it’s interesting to just watch the cars cross over the river.

-Submitted by Jorge and Cláudia of Travel Drafts
+Submitted by Jorge and Claudia of Travel Drafts

-Get festive at Bilbao BBK Live
+8. Get festive at Bilbao BBK Live

 If there is a festival that reigns in the north of Spain it’s Bilbao BBK Live, which has been around for more than a decade.
 Its usual stage, in the Kobetamendi park, is a natural mountainside venue that provides some of the best panoramic views of the city.